 This site is the home of the Paris café.

 We’ll be writing about café life, featuring local cafés around Paris (you’ll be able to nominate your local fave!), and creating initiatives to promote the café culture of Paris—and France.

 To learn more about us and our mission go here.

 SIGN UP FOR OUR NEWSLETTER and get the latest articles, news, and more.
-(Sign-up in the left-hand menu bar or at the bottom of the page.)
+(Sign-up in the left-hand menu bar on desktop, or at the bottom of the page on mobile.)

 *Real current stats are hard to come by.
 We’ve used a variety of sources, including: Rick Tulka as quoted in “The Creative Life of the Parisian Cafe,” CBS News; and “France Fears Death of Village Life as Cafés Call Last Orders,” The Guardian.